Amir-souhail/SOLIDWORKS-CSWA-Practice/Part Modeling/readme.md

-# CSMA Exam Preparation - Practice Set 1
+# CSWA Exam Preparation - Practice Set 1

 This repository contains practice materials and resources to help you prepare for the **CSMA Exam**.
 It includes questions, solutions, and basic modeling exercises to enhance your understanding and skills.